TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 integrates the extension into the project and the project then "knows" location of extension classes.

-If we want to test extension code directly, we do a similar step: We turn the :file:`composer.json` file of the extension into a `root composer.json file <https://getcomposer.org/doc/04-schema.md#root-package>`_.
+If we want to test extension code directly, we do a similar change: We turn the :file:`composer.json` file of the extension into a `root composer.json file <https://getcomposer.org/doc/04-schema.md#root-package>`_.
 That file then serves two needs at the same time: It is used by projects that require the extension as dependency, and it is used as root composer.json to specify dependencies turning the extension